egasvegas1109/CombDiffMapMat/README.md

 * **Select objects:**

-Select the objects in which you want to combine the objects and click the "Combine materials" button.
+Select the objects into which you want to combine the materials and click the "Combine materials" button.

 The model should have only standard materials.